alfiemyerswilson-dotcom/Git-test/README.md

 - [x] Make our first commit
 - [x] Fix this typo

-This is to test the push mechanic
+This is to test the push mechanic.

+Keep this change.